 As identified in Section 3.4.1, ground-water monitoring will be completed to meet various federal and state requirements.
-To accomplish these and other ground-water-related objectives, additional wells or well replacements may need to be installed during CY 2020, should conditions change.
+To accomplish these and other ground-water-related objectives, additional wells or well replacements may need to be installed during CY 2021, should conditions change.
 Specific objectives that could be considered at each site are:

-- identify potential impacts to ground-water quality resulting from RA; - ensure compliance with ARARs;
+- identify potential impacts to ground-water quality resulting from RA; - ensure compliance with ARARs; - obtain requisite data for CERCLA remedial performance evaluations; - determine or monitor background water quality at each of the sites;